 Improve your Wi-Fi speeds

-Most Network Box customers are eligible to upgrade to a Wi-Fi 6 Router.
+Most Network Box customers are eligible to upgrade to a Nest Wifi Pro Router.
 To learn more, please visit the Router upgrade for Network Box customers article.

-Your Wi-Fi speed depends on several factors, such as the age of your computer or other device, its distance from your router, and the number of devices connected at once.
+Your Wi-Fi speed depends on several factors, including the age of your computer or device, the distance between your router and devices, and the number of devices connected at once.

-Although GFiber allows you to get superfast network speeds, there are some important steps you can take to ensure you're getting the best Wi-Fi speeds possible.
+Here are some important steps you can take to help make sure you're getting the best Wi-Fi speeds possible:

 An illustration showing a Nest Wifi Pro router and a smartphone, with arrows in between the two to show a close proximity.

-In general, position your router near the center of your home for maximum coverage.
-Keep your router off the floor and out of closets and cabinets.
-Staying within 100 feet of your router will increase your Wi-Fi speed.
+Position your router near the center of your home for maximum coverage.
+We recommend keeping your router off the floor and out of closets and cabinets.
+Staying within the line of sight of your router will also help increase your Wi-Fi speed.

 An illustration showing a brick wall separating a Nest Wifi Pro router from a smartphone